nyintosh/gemini-ce/README.md

 ## Description

-GEMINI-CE is a clone of Google Gemini, built using React, Tailwind CSS, TypeScript, and Vite.
+GEMINI-CE is a simplified clone of Google Gemini, created with React, Tailwind CSS, TypeScript, and Vite.
+It aims to replicate the core features of Google Gemini in a straightforward manner.

 ## Table of Contents